alex-carneiro/BoxImageAnn/README.md

 # BoxImageAnn

-Create image annotations with boxes for desired objects
+Create image annotations with boxes for desired objects.

+The annotations are compatible to Darknet format.

-**BoxImageAnn** runs in your local machine and is based on OpenCV.
+## **BoxImageAnn** runs in your local machine and is based on OpenCV.

+Press any key on keyboard to finish the annotations of current image.
+Or press **q** key to close the application.

 ![Example](/figures/BoxImageAnn.png)